kubeflow/katib/docs/proposals/trial-custom-crd.md

 Different CRD can have unique status design (e.g, Kubernetes batch job succeeded status is [`Complete`](https://github.com/kubernetes/api/blob/master/batch/v1/types.go#L167-L173)).
-We add new parameters `SucceededCondition`, to get CRD succeeded status value and trigger trial controller.
+We add new parameters `SucceededCondition` to get CRD succeeded status value and trigger trial controller.
 Trial controller checks all running job conditions and verifies that running job has appropriate `type` in `.status.conditions` with `status=True`.
-We also should transform `reason` and `message`, if it is available, to trial conditions.
+We also should transform `reason` and `message`, if it is available to trial conditions.

 For example for TFJob: